US stocks slide as economic data stokes rate hike worries

 And the Fed is just one of many central banks around the world hiking rates at an explosive clip.
 Even the Bank of Japan, which has been a holdout in keeping interest rates super-low this year, this week made moves that would allow some rates to rise a bit.

-The 10-year yield, which helps dictate rates for mortgages and other economy-setting loans, held steady at 3.67%.
+The 10-year yield, which helps dictate rates for mortgages and other economy-setting loans, rose to 3.68% from 3.67% a day earlier.

 AP Business Writers Elaine Kurtenbach and Matt Ott contributed to this report.
 Veiga reported from Los Angeles.